NotAGroup/blog/index.markdown

 layout: home
 ---

-NotARougheLike by NotAGroup is a first-person roguelike dungeon crawler.
+NotARogueLike by NotAGroup is a first-person roguelike dungeon crawler.

 This is the development blog for the student project.
 We grant no guarantees or warranties for either the blog or the code.